pretix/pretix-docs/docs/guides/seating.md

 They do not appear in the list below and can only be selected through the seating plan.
 Products that you do not assign to seating categories will be listed below the seating plan.

+Once you are happy with your choices, click the :btn:Save: button.

 ### Assigning a seating plan to a date in an event series

 If you are using seating plans for your [event series](event-series.md), you do not have to use the same seating plan for the entire series.